lorecchia/starter-hugo-academic-orecchia/content/authors/admin/_index.md

 ---
 \
 \
-\
-My research focuses on applying mathematical techniques from discrete and continuous optimization to design algorithms for computational challenges arising in a variety of applications, including Machine Learning, Numerical Analysis and Combinatorial Optimization.
+My research aims to design __simple, efficient algorithms__ for foundational computational challenges arising in a variety of applications, spanning __Theoretical Computer Science, Machine Learning and Mathematical Optimization__.

+The unifying thread behind my works is the use of convex optimization and first-order methods as a generic design framework for both __combinatorial and continuous problems__.
+This view allows us to combine techniques from discrete and continuous mathematics to yield faster, more interpretable algorithms.

+Email: _orecchia at uchicago dot com_ \
+Office: _JCL 315_ \
+Curriculum Vitae: Short Version, Long Version